 Federal Student Loan Borrowers

-For those hoping to eventually have federal loans forgiven through the Public Service Loan Forgiveness (PSLF) program – don’t be worried.
-If you continue working full-time for a qualifying employer during the forbearance period, you will continue to receive credit toward PSLF throughout the period as if you made on-time payments.
+For those hoping to eventually have federal loans forgiven through the Public Service Loan Forgiveness (PSLF) program – read closely.
+The CARES Act allows for those working full-time for a qualifying employer during the forbearance period to receive credit toward PSLF throughout the initial period (ending September 30, 2020) as if you made on-time payments.
+Trump’s executive order that extended the forbearance period does not apply toward the PSLF program, although the suspension of interest accrual does.
+If you’re following PSLF guidelines, you should begin repayment of your loans come October 1st.

 Unfortunately, private student loans are not eligible for the same forbearance provisions.
 If you have private loans and would benefit from assistance during this time, contact your loan servicer directly.
 Some private loan servicers are offering options due to the pandemic.